bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- type: tab-end  -->

-If no shipping quotes are available, the your carrier will send a response with the following format for the shipping quote:
+If no shipping quotes are available, your carrier will send a response with the following format:

 ```json title="Example POST response" lineNumbers
 {